jlivingood/IETF-L4S-Deployment/Week3-PartB.md

    ```
    * After the above command is done running (it will take a few minutes), reboot your PC.

-### Step 4 -
+### Step 4 - Configure DNS requests for low latency using Group Policy Editor
+The following steps will configure Windows to mark DNS requests as low latency traffic.
 1. Click the Windows Start Menu and type: gpedit.msc
 2. In the search popup window, click "Run as administrator"
-3. In the Local Group Policy Editor window, click the arrow to the left of "Computer Configuration" to expand the menu.
+3. In the Local Group Policy Editor window on the left side, click the arrow to the left of **Computer Configuration** to expand the menu.
-4. Expand the "Windows Settings" menu.
+4. Expand the **Windows Settings** menu.
-5. Right-click on "Policy-based QoS" and select "Create new policy..."
+5. Right-click on **Policy-based QoS** and select "Create new policy..."
 6. On the first screen, enter the following:
-   * Policy name: Low Latency DNS
+   * Policy name: **Low Latency DNS**
    * **Check** the box next to "Specify DSCP Value:" and enter **45** in the number field.
 7. Click Next.
 8. On the second screen, select **All applications**